EleniNtz13/Public-Library-Internship-Sparta/week-02/week-02-report.md

 ```
 pip install psycopg2-binary
 ```
+`psycopg2-binary` is a Python library that allows your Python programs to connect and interact with PostgreSQL databases.

 If the installation completes successfully, continue to the next step.

 ### 2. 🗄️ Database Credentials